 There's probably more I could write.
 And, indeed, I had to stop myself from going on a few tangents as I was writing this!
 But I think I've covered the main positives and pain points from my perspective.

 I think a big theme for myself that I've found over these past 9 years is that as I find myself doing less and less greenfield development in my career, I care more and more about the maintainability of a code-base.
 And I don't think that Clojure gives you a lot of tools here.
-Conversely, I think it gives you a lot of ways to shoot yourself in the foot, much like many other dynamically typed languages.
-I suspect that a lot of the personal pain points I've described above I'd also find in any other dynamically typed language that I use for any significant length of time.
+Conversely, I think it gives you a lot of ways to shoot yourself in the foot if you're not careful, much like many other dynamically typed languages.
+I know that a lot of the personal pain points I've described above I'd also find in any other dynamically typed language that I use for any significant length of time.

 As with anything in software development, there are no silver bullets.
 I don't claim to have any perfect solutions.
 I certainly do not believe that switching back to statically typed languages will solve all of these problems (I've seen my share of horrific Java code-bases too).